Project-MONAI/model-zoo/CONTRIBUTING.md

 If this test is not suitable for your bundle, please add your bundle name into `exclude_verify_shape_list` in `ci/bundle_custom_data.py`.

+#### Verify torchscript
-1. Check the functionality of exporting the checkpoint to TorchScript file.
+Check the functionality of exporting the checkpoint to TorchScript file.
 You can also run the following command locally to verify your bundle before submitting a pull request.

 ```bash
 python -m monai.bundle ckpt_export --net_id network_def --filepath models/verify_model.ts --ckpt_file models/model.pt --meta_file configs/metadata.json --config_file configs/inference.json